Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 >"Why didn't we just do that in the first place." - W
 ><mark style="background: #ABF7F7A6;">"It was way, way funnier to do it this way."</mark> - N

-Patiently waiting for him to fasten the rope to the sword
+Patiently waiting for him to fasten the rope to [[Te No Sui|the sword]]
 >"I'm filing a complaint with the Heavenly Bureau." - W

-As he tugs on the rope to let [[Naoto no Hatsuyuki|Noe]] know she can start bringing the sword up.
+As he tugs on the rope to let [[Naoto no Hatsuyuki|Noe]] know she can start bringing [[Te No Sui|the sword]] up.
 >"That can wait till we have Ameiko back"

-Noe brings it up and over the edge and unties it.
+[[Naoto no Hatsuyuki|Noe]] brings it up and over the edge and unties it.

-So this beautiful blade made an ancient Tian style is almost beautiful in it's simplicity and still in perfect condition.
+So this beautiful blade made an ancient [[Tian]] style is almost beautiful in it's simplicity and still in perfect condition.
 It's scabbard is black and glossy and the wrapped handle appears to be made of some form of leather that you're not familiar with.
 The gold accoutrement are shining still.

 [[Naoto no Hatsuyuki|Noe]] Wrings a cloth out and wipes off whatever dust and debris managed to attach itself to the weapon in the well and holds it out toward [[Ochitsuite Arashi|Ochi]] who accepts it gently.
 ><mark style="background: #FFF3A3A6;">"You're free my friend"</mark> - O
->"Scions of Amatatsu you have my thanks for the rescue.
+>"[[Amatatsu Scions|Scions]] of Amatatsu you have my thanks for the rescue.
 I am glad to see things finally unfolding as i have seen them.
-I was concerned when the Oni had me stolen before you arrived.
+I was concerned when the [[Oni]] had me stolen before you arrived.
 I did not foresee that part." - T
 ><mark style="background: #FFF3A3A6;">"They have been hard at work."</mark> - O
->"Does it also concern you to know that they have the Amatatsu heir around here somehwere?" - N
+><mark style="background: #ABF7F7A6;">"Does it also concern you to know that they have the Amatatsu heir around here somehwere?"</mark> - N
 >"It does greatly." - T

 and [[Ochitsuite Arashi|Ochi]] Tucks the scabbarded [[Te No Sui|Katana]] Into the back of his belt

 >"You can come with me." - O

+##### left off here

 So this might be a little bit of a fine detail.
 Does does [[Zio]] know anything about what we're talking about with scions and such because he wasn't there.
 When the the seal was opened and we were made into Scions, he does not We've just been and the seal has not been opened again.